 Other Useful Statistics

 These were only three of the college statistics you can use to identify colleges more likely to provide generous financial aid.
 The idea that is if you want to pay less for college, you need to look at college statistics in terms of supply and demand.
 It’s the colleges that aren’t in high demand that will offer financial incentives, scholarships and financial aid, for students to attend.
 Needless to say, these are not the same schools that everyone wants to go to.
-Use the College Search Cheatsheet to start looking for some of these colleges.
-If you want to learn more about finding affordable colleges, check out the Roadmap to Cutting College Costs.
+Use the DIY College Search Spreadsheet to start looking for some of these colleges.